Candies everywhere! Candies for everyone!

-Will and how the parents interfere with the management of the stash of candies!?
+Will the parents interfere with the management of the stash of candies!? if so, how?

 It is easier to enforce a plan once it has been discussed and agreed on before heading out.
 It’s not about killing the fun, but giving some directions and limits to kids so they know what is expected of them.

 Agreeing on a game plan before heading out can minimize arguments and negotiations!

 For kids under 4 years old, candies can be choking hazards.
 Avoid hard, round, sticky and chewy candies.
 If your kids or kids’ friends have food allergies, it might be a food idea to review what needs to be avoided.

 For all kids, inspect all candies before your kids jump in and start eating them.

 home made candies unless you know where they come from

 unusual appearance including pierced, altered or weird wrappers